Caring for your dog:

 It’s a good idea to pop into your local vet as soon as possible after your dog is settled at home rather than waiting until your dog is ill.

-Generally, our retired or withdrawn dogs will have been neutered – the males at six months of age and the bitches at between 12 and 14 months of age.
+Generally, our retired or withdrawn dogs will have been neutered – the males at nine months of age and the bitches at between 12 and 14 months of age.
 Where this is not the case, we ask that you get them neutered at your vet as soon as possible after re-homing.

 Pet insurance for your dog